andymai/linkbot/README.md

 Linkbot is a simple bot that lets you save and retrieve text snippets on Slack.
-It's a great way to quickly post quotes, reaction images, and links.
+It's a great way to quickly post quotes, reaction images, and links using simple .<keyword> commands.

 ## Setup